RobinGhoshATL/angui-2-nodejs/README.md

   Each button in the UI talks to different REST end points.
 The code was deployed on App Service (.NET Core 3) and not a Static Web Site.

-   1. Product - Communicates with Azure SQL DB using Node.js
+   1. Products - Communicates with Azure SQL DB using Node.js

-   1. File - Communicates with Azure blob storage using Node.js
+   1. Files - Communicates with Azure blob storage using Node.js

    1. School - Communicates with Azure Cosmos DB using Node.js